 Explicit Interpretation

 Elements in expressions written in formal languages, including programming languages, are purely syntactic.
 Without interpretations, they have no real-world meaning.
-In current programming practice, interpretations are generally documented only in an informal, incomplete, non-computable manner, e.g., using identifiers, comments, and other documentation.
+In current programming practice, interpretations are generally documented only in an informal, incomplete, non-computable manner, e.g., relying on identifiers, comments, and other documentation.
 Such an approach leads to the possibility of: (a) real-world semantics being defined and understood incompletely, (b) connections between software and real-world entities being underspecified, and (c) real-world constraints being violated by software logic.

 A carefully defined interpretation documents the real-world meanings of logic elements in a precise manner.
 With an explicit, rigorous interpretation, important characteristics of real-world entities and the associated real-world constraints can be clearly defined, and the real-world constraints that the interpretation exposes can be checked automatically.